nadavpeled/automudo/README.md

 Autonomous Music Downloader

 ## What does it do?
-automudo downloads the music you have in your bookmarks for you.
+automudo downloads the music that you have in your bookmarks for you.
 It aims to require as minimum user interaction as possible and do anything as autonomously as possible.